 We welcome proposals for papers and other types of presentations that engage with the conference theme.
 Particularly we encourage collaborative presentations by artists and researchers as well as alternative modes of presenting (e.g. film, workshop or lecture demonstration).
 The time allotted for individual paper presentations is 30 min., for other kinds of presentations 30 or 45 min., incl. audience questions and comments.
 It is also possible to suggest a full session of 90 min. with a minimum of three presenters.

 In all cases, the author(s) should submit an abstract of max 300 words.
 Please also indicate on the proposal form the name(s) and contact info of the presenter(s), title and format of the presentation, 1–5 keywords and technical requirements (if other than powerpoint or similar with audio).

 The deadline for proposals has passed on October 24th 2022.

 The symposium will take place in-person at the University of Helsinki, Finland.

-The symposium is organized with the support of Kone Foundation by the project World Wide Women – Female Musicians Crossing Borders and Building Futures
+The symposium is organized by the project World Wide Women – Female Musicians Crossing Borders and Building Futures